hipsterjazzbo/Landlord/README.md

 When you are developing a multi tenanted application, it can be confusing sometimes why you keep getting `ModelNotFound` exceptions.

 Laravel Multi Tenant will catch those exceptions, and re-throw them as `ModelNotFoundForTenant`, to help you out :)

+## Contributing

+Please!
+This is not yet a complete solution, but there's no point in all of us re-inventing this wheel over and over.
+If you find an issue, or have a better way to do something, open an issue or a pull request.